thomascullen/voicebox/README.md

 Create a new folder for your responder.
 Responders are downloaded from NPM so a responder will need at least a package.json and index.js file.
 Open the responders manager and click the 'install from dir' button and select your responder folder.

-You should publish your responder module to NPM so that other users can use your responder.

 The `addResponder` method takes two parameters:
 - **regex** ( Regex ): The users input will be matched against this to determine if it should respond